 We had the good fortune of connecting with Maria M. Ruiz and we’ve shared our conversation below.

-I am incredibly passionate about my brands, CHIBILOULOU and Dark Rabbit Society, and what they stand for.
 Everything you see on CHIBILOULOU comes from my own imagination.
-I write, print, and sell inspirational quotes and poems.
-All writing is original and all designs are hand-drawn by my husband.
-I print locally (support small business!) and take pride in the details.
-Fonts, color, design, paper quality, packaging––it’s all meticulously conceptualized.
+I write, print, and sell inspirational quotes and poetry.
+All writing is original and all designs are hand-drawn.
+I print locally at Print 4 Humans (support small business!) and take pride in the details.
+Fonts, color, design, paper quality, packaging – it’s all meticulously conceptualized.
 As an added touch, when someone buys a product, they receive a personal hand-written note.
 I believe in the power of words and I hope that my words are inspirational.